CameronZimmerman/CameronZimmerman/README.md

 ## Cameron Zimmerman | Full Stack Software Engineer

-I love the exploration and the aspects of human nature that coding embody, I am currently learning Reveal.js, matter.js, and flask.
-I have the ability to make or break someone's day.
-I strive to firstly be kind to myself, so I can help others and bring them up.
+I love the exploration and the aspects of human nature that coding embody, I am currently learning Next.js, .NET framework, and C#.
+I have the ability to make or break someone's day, so I bring my best self every day.
+I strive to firstly be kind, so I can help others and bring them up.
 In each role I will or have had, I believe my tenacity and positivity are my most appreciated trait.
 Open on collabs on projects of all kinds!
 I am also seeking a full time Software Engineering position.

 ## Learn more about me